haslhofer/haslhofer.github.io/_posts/2019-12-20-starting-with-python.md

 See the previous [blog post on NLP](https://haslhofer.github.io/nlp-introduction/), section "Transformers".

-Step 1: Environment setup on Surface Book (opted for a laptop with GPU)
+Step 1: Data science environment setup on a Surface Book
 ---

+I opted for the Surface Book laptop with a reasonable GPU.
+Let's start with setting up the environment with Python, and a great editor (Visual Studio Code).

 **Understand Visual Studio Editor and Python**